-Other features which are useful include a two-way talkback function, built-in lullabies, and a room temperature gauge.
-It has a good infrared night vision.
+Other useful features include a two-way talk-back function, built-in lullabies, and a room temperature gauge.
+It also has high-quality infrared night vision.

 Want to have a quiet romantic dinner with your partner?
-A sound-activated LED light display on the monitor will alert you when the babies are crying.
+A sound-activated LED light display on the monitor will alert you when your babies are crying.

-The battery life is good for about eight hours and there is an eco mode you can set up, which reactivates when the unit detects sound.
-This unit can be expanded to take up to four cameras.
+The battery life is good for about 8 hours, and you switch to eco mode, which deactivates the sound and video until the unit detects noise.
+This unit can also be expanded to take up to four cameras.